the best sweet yeast roll dough i have ever found

 • Scalding milk in a saucepan.

-Scald milk (bring just to a boil and remove from heat immediately).
+Scald the milk by bringing it just to a boil and removing from the heat immediately.

 • Sugar, salt, and butter stirred in.

-Stir in sugar, salt, and butter.
+Stir in the sugar, salt, and butter.
 Set aside and allow to cool to lukewarm.

 • Dissolving yeast in warm water.

-In a large bowl mix warm water and yeast.
+In a large bowl, mix the warm water and yeast.
 Stir until dissolved.

 • Stirring milk into yeast mixture.